Saint Ignatius College, Geelong: House system

 Saint Ignatius College runs a house system which is based on points earned.
-There are four houses at Saint Ignatius College: Bradman, Cuthbert, Elliott and Fraser.
-Each house is named in honour of accomplished Australian athletes.
+There are four houses at Saint Ignatius College: Xavier, MacKillop, Glowrey and Ricci.
+The four House names were chosen based on their achievements and connection with Saint Ignatius College.
 Upon entering Year 7, all students attending Saint Ignatius are assigned a house.
 There are male & female house captains and male & female vice captains for each house.
-The houses compete for the Fr Des Panton House Cup, awarded in honour of former Parish Priest, Fr Des Panton.
-Points are awarded for participation in a variety of activities and initiatives throughout the school year, including swimming and athletics days, Saint Ignatius Feast Day, and cross country.
-The houses are as follows:
+The houses compete for the House Cup.

+The House System was updated in 2023 to recognise a more diverse range of achievements - including a number of additional activities throughout the year specifically related to the Arts, Academics and Community Service (this is in addition to the more traditional sporting achievements from Athletics, Swimming, Cross Country and more).
+Additionally, points are allocated for students that receive Positive Affirmations or Loyola Awards.